North Atlantic Right Whale

 North Atlantic Right Whales' Role in a Balanced Ecosystem

 The majority of the Earth's oxygen is produced by marine phytoplankton.
 These tiny ocean inhabitants also help to absorb CO2, so healthy phytoplankton levels also help to combat climate change.
-When they defecate at the surface, marine mammals such as right whales provide essential nitrogen and phosphorus to those phytoplankton.
+When marine mammals such as right whales defecate at the surface, they provide essential nitrogen and phosphorus to those phytoplankton.
 Phytoplankton form the base of the food web in many ocean ecosystems, providing nutrition to zooplankton, small fish and invertebrates, and large fish, sea turtles, sea birds, and marine mammals, like North Atlantic right whales.

 When whales die and their bodies sink, they also provide essential nutrient resources to the ocean floor ecosystems.
 Scavengers consume the soft tissue of a sunken carcass in a matter of months.
 Organic fragments, or detritus, enrich the sediments nearby for over a year, and the bones of the whale's skeleton can provide habitat for invertebrate communities for decades.